ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-The numeric reducers will also calculate multiple reductions when the value of an index is an array of numbers:
+The numeric reducers also calculate multiple reductions when the value of an index is an array of numbers:

 ```json
 {